Yummygum/flagpack-core/README.md

 ## License

-Flagpack is an open source project published under a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
+Flagpack is an open source project published under a [MIT license](LICENSE).